aquenneville/credit-suisse-monthly-country-economic-indicators-extractor/README.md

 # credit-suisse-monthly-country-economic-indicators-extractor

 A friend at [Argo Capital Management](http://www.argocm.com/about-argo), asked me to extract the data from the country economic indicators tables found in his Credit Suisse pdf document (CS2016.pdf).
 I created a JSmooth wrapper standalone application and a Spring boot application.
+Both of the projects can be built from the parent pom in the main folder.

 Requirements
 ------------